Skip to main content

 Incentive Caps for Health Contingent Programs

 The regulations establish a tiered system for incentive limits, recognizing that certain behaviors, like tobacco use, have a disproportionately high impact on health outcomes and costs.
 The financial limits are designed to be significant enough to motivate engagement without becoming coercive.
-The calculation includes both the employer’s and the employee’s contribution to the premium.
+The calculation includes both the employer’s and the employee’s contribution to the health plan premium.

 Program Type Maximum Incentive Limit Basis for Calculation